helgastogova/graphql-missing-resolvers/README.md

 ```

-To use this package, you will need to install both "@graphql-tools/schema" and "graphql" packages as dependencies in your project.
+To use this package, you will need to install both `@graphql-tools/schema` and `graphql` packages as dependencies in your project.
 You can install these packages using npm by running the following command in your project directory:

 ```bash
 npm install @graphql-tools/schema graphql